vizdata-f21/homework-05/README.md

 sentences.
 Make a commit at least after finishing each exercise, or better yet, more frequently.
 Push your work regularly to GitHub.
-Once you’re done, inspect your GitHub repo to make sure it has all the components you want to submit in the `homework-05.md` file, including the prose, the code, and all plots.
+Once you’re done, inspect your GitHub repo to make sure it has all the components you want to submit in the `homework-05.html` file, including the prose, the code, and all plots. **Note:** This time we're using `html_document` as the output so your gt table can show up in your document properly.
+But this means you won't be able to preview what you submit on GitHub as easily, you need to preview it locally in your RStudio.

 1.  **COVID survey - interpret.** A survey was conducted on the attitudes and opinions towards COVID-19 vaccination held by medical